Swiss chalet

 Shopping in New Glarus

-Swiss cowbells always make fun souvenirs.
+Swiss cowbells always make good souvenirs.
 If you are now inspired to make fondue at home you can get a fondue pot.
 Or look at some of the cookie cutters and grab some books about Switzerland.

 Summer Festivals